THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

-How to be a Good Facilitator: Qualities of the Best Facilitators [Updated for 2023]
+How to be a Good Facilitator: Qualities of the Best Facilitators [Recently Updated for May 2024]

 Are your meetings the butt of work-related jokes?
 Why is it that we roll our eyes with disdain when our good facilitator characteristicscalendar is loaded with meetings, and more specifically, why do we dread the planning meetings that are so important to our strategic success?
-Let me ask, have you used senior team members as facilitators?
+Have you used senior team members as facilitators?
 If so, you’ve likely chosen the wrong person.
 Save yourself an unwise decision before your next planning session.
 Don’t choose your CEO or an executive team member for strategic planning.
-If you do, you’ll pay for it all year (or quarter) based on the plan developed and the pain to get there.
-Most executives are great at their jobs, but they don't have all of the qualities of a good team facilitator and may not be the best at facilitating a productive discussion.
-When you are in charge, it is hard to be an active listener, which is extremely important to bring out all the great ideas from the team and cover every relevant point of view.
+If you do, you’ll pay for it all year (or quarter) based on the plan developed and the pain of getting there.
+Most executives are great at their jobs, but they don't have all the qualities of a good team facilitator and may not be the best at facilitating a productive discussion.
+When you are in charge, it is hard to be an active listener, and it is extremely important to bring out all the great ideas from the team and cover every relevant point of view.

-Consider this: when senior team members facilitate your important planning meetings, it can cause participants to withhold agendas or thoughts, to resist challenging others, to not be challenged in their thinking, and to not be fully engaged.
+Consider this: when senior team members facilitate your important planning meetings, it can cause participants to withhold agendas or thoughts, resist challenging others, not be challenged in their thinking, and not be fully engaged.
 An effective facilitator can get all of the team members contributing positively.
-A professional facilitator leads the deep discussions that are needed to create a plan with inputs from the entire team.
+A professional facilitator leads the deep discussions needed to create a plan with input from the entire team.

-This is not to argue that you need an outside facilitator with all of the characteristics a good facilitator, only to make the point of who should not facilitate.
-Everyone has attended unproductive meetings, and being part of the system that created these conditions in the first place (i.e. senior team members), is one more reason you should exclude them from facilitation duties.
+This is not to argue that you need an outside facilitator with all of the characteristics of a good facilitator, only to make the point of who should not facilitate.
+Everyone has attended unproductive meetings, and being part of the system that created these conditions in the first place (i.e., senior team members) is one more reason you should exclude them from facilitation duties.

 How to be a good facilitator